When you’re running your own business, online presence is absolutely essential for success.

 1. You’re trying to target an over-saturated niche.

-Let’s say you’re a photographer, or yoga teacher.
+Let’s say you’re a photographer or yoga teacher.
 You might have incredible content, but if you’re only posting basic photos — like so many other accounts are — yours is probably getting lost among the noise.
 You need to either find a more niche market to target, or do something unique with your content that sets it apart.
+You need to grab the attention of your potential audience and do something that makes you stand out!

 2. Your content needs to be upgraded.